-- 1. Raise the turner lever to engage the log turner arm.
-Let the arm rise until it touches the log and starts to turn it. - 2.
-Spin the log against the side supports until it is turned the way you want it for the first cut. - 3.
-Lower the turner lever to lower the turner arm below the log.
+- 1. Use cant hooks or the optional log turner to rotate the log on the sawmill bed.
+See Log Turner Manual. - 2.
+Spin the log against the side supports until it is turned the way you want it for the first cut.